 B: Earned Income Test

 A taxpayer or taxpayers (if filing married filing jointly) must have earned income (i.e. wages, salaries, taxable employee payments, disability pay reported as wages, strike benefits, net earning from self-employment, nontaxable combat pay, a net loss from self-employment reduces earned income) during the tax year.
-There are special rules for a full time student-spouse or a spouse who is unable to take care of himself or herself due to physical or mental disabilities; in this case the spouse must live with the taxpayer.
-For more details on earned income read IRS publication 503.
+There are special rules for a full time student-spouse or a spouse who is unable to take care of himself or herself due to physical or mental disabilities; in this case, the spouse must live with the taxpayer.
+See more details on earned income in IRS Publication 503.

 Start the CAREucator Now